 A tall, over-the-calf sock that is made from an alpaca blend (totally wool-free, for those with allergies), these socks keep your toes extremely warm while also wicking away moisture and allowing feet to breathe.
 They’re terry-lined with an elastic at the top to keep them from sliding down, making them ideal for cold-weather sports like skiing, or just wearing your everyday boots.

 Known as “the warmest thermal socks in the world,” these socks are great for daily wear in cold climates.
 They’re thick, but not overly so, and should fit into your usual shoes.
 The socks have a cushioned bottom, fleece-like lining, and are odor resistant (win for everyone!).
 These are great value for the price, so if you’re looking to stay really warm on a budget, these thermal socks are for you.

-In the middle of the Venn diagram between warm socks and fashionable socks sit Bombas.
+Are socks sexy?
+When it comes to winter socks, probably not, but Bombas come about as close as you can get without losing any functionality.
+They are, at least, stylish.
 These wool calf-length socks are medium thickness and wick moisture to keep your feet dry.
 While they may not be ideal hiking or skiiing socks, they’re great for every day wear.
 They come in a number of fun colors, making the winter just a little brighter.

 Reviews of these socks are consistent: they’re really good for people with cold feet.
 Whether you want them for skiing, hiking, keeping toasty at work, or just lounging at home, these battery-operated and rechargeable socks will do the trick.
 The battery pack is located at the top of the sock in a small pouch, so be aware of how tall your boots are in relation to the battery; it may not be comfortable if the boot hits the battery pack.
 Other than that, these socks are a great way to ensure your feet stay ultra warm throughout the day.
 What a great gift for the icy-footed people in your life!